harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   This issue is fixed by adding a Helm version query parameter in the API call to fetch charts dependent on the user's Helm version.

-- Executions were failing with `Canary failed: [Canary Deployment failed - NoSuchMethodError: org.yaml.snakeyaml.constructor.SafeConstructor: method 'void <init>()' not found ]` error message.
+- Executions were failing with the error message `Canary failed: [Canary Deployment failed - NoSuchMethodError: org.yaml.snakeyaml.constructor.SafeConstructor: method 'void <init>()' not found ]`.
 (CDS-68293, ZD-43753, ZD-43769)

   The Fabric8 library used by Harness is upgraded from version 5.x to 6.x.
 Harness was explicitly using snake.yaml version 2.x due to vulnerabilities present in the 1.x version.